p00f/clangd_extensions.nvim/README.md

         -- defaults:
         -- Automatically set inlay hints (type hints) autoSetHints = true,
-        -- Whether to show hover actions inside the hover window -- This overrides the default hover handler hover_with_actions = true,
         -- These apply to the default ClangdSetInlayHints command inlay_hints = {
             -- Only show inlay hints for the current line